 - Both are financial protection products, but work in very different ways

-- Term life insurance is more cost-effective
+- A term life insurance policy is more cost-effective

 - Typically chosen by younger applicants with temporary needs (raising children, covering mortgage)

-- Whole life insurance is more expensive
+- A whole life insurance policy is more expensive

 - Provides lifelong protection from financial impact of one’s death on their dependents, no matter what the situation at that time